 Hard Hunk-O-Man Hot Process Soap Recipe (Pine & Peppermint Will Make You Swoon)

 Valentines Day is nearly here!
 Or Christmas.
 Or a birthday.
 Or Hanukkah.
 Or Easter.
 Or St. Patrick's Day.
 Is there a single month of the year when gift giving isn't a thing?
 If you are trying to figure out a great gift for a man in your life, well, I have a special hot process soap recipe for you!
-It's my Hard Hunk-O-Man hot process handmade soap.
+It's my Hard Hunk-O-Man hot process natural and handmade soap.
 And since it's green---it is especially great for Christmas or St. Patrick's Day!

 If you've been reading my soap making stuff for awhile, then you know I got myself into a rut recently.
 How?
 Well, I found the perfect, no-fail recipe that was so fun to customize, plus it worked every time, and I just stopped trying or creating other recipes.
 In fact, I wrote an eBook on How to Make Hot Process Soap that is based around that perfect recipe.
+Why?
+Because it’s seriously NO fail.

 It's a perfect soap for you to make for your man, too---Or woman.
 It doesn't matter because it's really just great for everyone.
-I think men are a little more picky about scents, though, but almost every man I know loves the smell of Pine and Peppermint.
+I think men are a little more picky about scents, but almost every man I know loves the smell of Pine and Peppermint.
 This soap is a lovely green color that reminds you of the forest.

 **One thing about Peppermint: It's cooling and refreshing.
 The Pine is uplifting and clarifying.
 It's a great combination!